-It is necessary to make a distinction between drying and curing.
-Drying is the first treatments to be carried out once you have harvested.
+It is necessary to make a distinction between drying and curing weed.
+Drying is the first treatment to be carried out once you have harvested.

 Drying will consist of placing your recently cut and manicured buds, in a dry, dark, and cool place, on a drying mesh (remember to thoroughly clean the roots with abundant watering before cutting).
 Every day you will need to change the position of the buds on the mesh to avoid distorting them.

 This process can take 2 to 4 weeks, depending on the location and the conditions of maintenance.
 The signal that will tell you a bud to dry ideally, will come when you try to bend the stem where the buds are.
 If you hear a crackle without the stem breaking, your flowers will be ready for curing.

 This step aims to put every bud in an airtight container and let them sit with periodic ventilation.
 Curing can be carried out in various containers, in plastic, glass or drink.
 Wood is faster, and glass is more practical because it emits no toxic substances or odours.